Back to basics: UK payslips explained

 Understanding your payslip

+When was the last time you closely examined your payslip?
 Even if you have recently, did you fully understand all the details?

-We're here to help!
-Below is an example payslip; we've numbered and detailed the various elements you're likely to find.
+We’re here to help!
+Below is an example UK payslip; we’ve numbered and detailed the various elements you’re likely to find.

-1) Employee number
+1) Employee number/Payroll number

 Also known as a payroll number, an employee number is assigned to each worker by their employer to identify them during the payroll process.